Multi-site modelling and reconstruction of past extreme skew surges along the French Atlantic coast: Results

 The routine of MGPRED is described in two stages: the modelling step, followed by the prediction step.
 The modelling step used an adaptation of the procedure in \citet{kiriliouk2019peaks} to obtain a joint density model for our data, while the prediction step employs a Monte Carlo procedure to obtain an estimate using the density learnt in the modelling step.

-\textbf{Modelling of the data.} As suggested in Algorithm~\ref{algo:mgp}, the extreme observations are transformed to an exponential scale and then relocated by subtracting the corresponding threshold in exponential scale $e_{\bm \sigma, \bm\xi, \bm \kappa}(\bm{t})$ such that
+\textbf{Modelling of the data.} As suggested in Algorithm~\ref{algo:mgp}, the extreme observations are transformed to an exponential scale and then relocated by subtracting the corresponding threshold on exponential scale $e_{\bm \sigma, \bm\xi, \bm \kappa}(\bm{t})$ such that

 where indices are again omitted for clarity.